caseyyee/aframe-dev-components/README.md

 | ` | reset to original camera.

-#### axis
+#### `axis`

-Adds axis helper to entity.
-Makes it easier to visualize entity orientation in a scene.
+Adds an axis helper to an entity.
+Makes it easier to visualize an entity's orientation in a scene.

 ```html
 <a-entity axis></a-entity>
 ```

-When added to `<a-camera>` or entity with `camera` component, a axis is displayed in the viewport that shows the _world coordinate_ relative to the cameras orientation.
+When added to `<a-camera>` or an entity with the `camera` component, an axis is displayed in the viewport that shows the _world coordinate_ relative to the camera's orientation.

 ```html
 <a-camera axis></a-camera>